-Are the AirPods Pro really worth $250?
+Are the AirPods Pro really worth the cost?

-If all you need is a well-built and very reliable pair of earbuds with noise cancellation, then yes – the AirPods Pro are most definitely worth the retail price of $250.
+If all you need is a well-built and very reliable pair of earbuds with noise cancellation, then yes – the AirPods Pro are most definitely worth the retail price.
 However, if you are extremely picky about the sound quality of your music and you will absolutely not tolerate anything but the absolute best, then these are not for you.
 In that case, a pair of over-the-ear headphones such as the Bose 700’s are what you’re looking for.

 What do the AirPods Pro sound like on an airplane with the noise cancellation feature turned off?